Arcadia-Science/2023-actin-embedding/README.md

 ### 8. Create custom plots

 We used the results of ProteinCartography and the results form the Actin Prediction pipeline to create custom plots.
-To do this, we moved back into the `2023-actin-emedding` folder, and then used the `3_plotting_overlays.ipynb` notebook to create interactive plots.
+To do this, we moved back into the `2023-actin-emedding` folder, and then used the `3_plotting_overlays.ipynb` notebook from within the `2023-actin-embedding/notebooks` folder to create interactive plots.

 ### 9. Evalaute cluster distributions